transistorfet/conlog/README.md

 ###### *Started June 2, 2021*

 A simple prolog interpreter written in Rust with no external crate depedencies.
-It currently supports predicates, integers and lists (but not strings), and will parse some of the infix operators including +, -, =, \=, and 'is'.
+It currently supports predicates, integers, strings, and lists, and will parse some infix operators including +, -, =, \=, and 'is'.

 To run the REPL:
 ```